fengzhu92/AISudoku/README.md

 # CNN Sudoku Solver
-Use AI and Computer Vision to recognize sudoku puzzles Build intuitive Graphic User Interface
+Use Computer Vision to recognize sudoku puzzles

+PyQt5 for UI